 Susan’s lecture “How to teach playing by ear, and how to use it as a teaching tool,” was a great success at the recent MTA Conference.
 As promised, the lists of graded songs to play by ear are available on the Resources page of this website.
 Please contact Susan you have any questions about her lecture.

-Susan's two presentations at the Piano Pedagogy Conference in July were very popular.
+Susan’s two presentations at the Piano Pedagogy Conference in July 2009 were very popular.
 She presented the findings of her thesis, Improvising from Lead Charts: Attitudes of Australian Piano Teachers, and presented a worskhop on her book, Improvisation for Classically-Trained Pianists: How to Play from Chord Charts.
-The conference proceedings can be found here, and the conference paper can be found here.
+The conference paper can be found here.

 About Susan Deas